Online M.Ed. in Special Education: Dual Concentration in High and Low Incidence Disabilities

 Have questions about earning an M.Ed. in Special Education online with UMaine?
 Contact Amanda Cupps, UMaineOnline Senior Advisor, at 207.581.3452 or at email@example.com.

-Graduates can also find opportunities outside the classroom as supervisors and administrators or in fields such as social work, health care, or therapy.
+Graduates can also find opportunities outside the classroom as supervisors and administrators or in social work, health care, or therapy.

 Our faculty actively conduct research in effective special education practices giving them a depth of knowledge about the unique challenges experienced by those who work with students with disabilities.
 They are also leaders in institutions, such as the Maine Autism Institute for Education and Research, dedicated to improving the lives of those with special needs.
 Their passion and expertise will help you develop practical skills and grow as a professional educator.